 Trainees

-Trainees are required to attend classroom-based training and undertake work experience.
-We are not providing traineeships during the lockdown period.
+Trainees are remote learning in most cases, or if in the vulnerable group are being seen on an individual basis in college, to maintain social distancing.

 Access to Designated Safeguarding Lead and Deputy Safeguarding Lead during the COVID 19 ‘Lockdown’.